alchermd/_stazify/README.md

 ## License

-This proprietary software is owned by John Alcher Doloiras <johnalcherdoloiras@gmail.com> and Rizalyn Dela Cruz.
+This software is developed by John Alcher Doloiras <johnalcherdoloiras@gmail.com> and Rizalyn Dela Cruz.
 See the [LICENSE](LICENSE) file for more information.